allen-li1231/zeppelin-vscode/README.md

 * download Zeppelin notebook file (either .json or .zpln) from Zeppelin web server.
 * rename file suffix into ".zpln" if it is ".json".
 * open it using VS Code, during first cell run you will be prompted to provide server url and credential.
-* you may access more configurations by searching 'zeppelin' in settings or commands.
+* more configurations can be accessed by searching for 'zeppelin' in setting or command palette.

 ## Contribution
 __The extension is currently under personal development.
 If you would like to develop with me, please fire an issue.__